Limit cycle enumeration in random vector fields: Proofs of Theorems and

 From elementary geometric considerations, we notice that $A_d(r,\theta)$ is an annulus with elliptical boundary components, each having angle of alignment $\theta$.
 The two elliptical boundary components are asymptotically concentric and homothetic.
 As $d \rightarrow \infty$ the center is located at $(r \cos \theta, r \sin \theta) + O(d^{-1})$.
 The major semi-axis of the smaller ellipse equals $a d^{-1/2} + O(d^{-1})$, and the major semi-axis of the larger ellipse is $2a d^{-1/2} + O(d^{-1})$, with $a = \sqrt{1+r^2}$.
 The minor semi-axes of the inner and outer boundary components are $d^{-1/2}$ and $2d^{-1/2}$ respectively.

 For some $k>0$ independent of $d$, we can fit at least $k \cdot d$ many disjoint annuli $A_d(r_i,\theta_i)$ in the unit disk $\DD$.
-Letting $I_j$ denote the indicator random variable for the event $\cE_j$ that the $j$th annulus is transverse for $F$, we note that if $\cE_j$ occurs then Proposition \ref{prop:transann} and Remark \ref{rmk:generic} guarantee that there is at least one limit cycle contained in the annulus associated to $\cE_j$.
+Letting $I_j$ denote the indicator random variable for the event $\cE_j$ that the $j$th annulus is transverse for $F$, we note that if $\cE_j$ occurs then Proposition \ref{prop:transann} guarantees that there is at least one limit cycle contained in the annulus associated to $\cE_j$.

 Since the annuli are disjoint, the limit cycles considered above are distinct (even though the events $I_j$ are dependent), and this gives the following lower bound for the expectation of $N_d$

 where $j$ ranges over an index set of size at least $k \cdot d$, and we have used linearity of expectation going from the first line to the second.